-Note: Leverage ratio = total liabilities/total equity.
-Source: TEJ.
-ROE of TWSE-listed companies jumped to 15.81%, while that of OTC-listed companies rose moderately to 10.44% (Chart 2.23).
-Such enhancements were mainly contributed to by the 28 The term "outstanding debt at all levels of government" as used in this report refers to outstanding non-self-liquidating debt with a maturity of one year or longer.
-At the end of 2017, outstanding non-self-liquidating debt at all levels of government with a maturity of one year or longer was NT\$6.21 trillion, including NT\$5.36 trillion and NT\$0.85 trillion for central government and local governments, respectively.
+&lt;sup>29 At the end of 2017, outstanding non-self-liquidating debt at all levels of government with a maturity of one year or longer was NT\$6.21 trillion, including NT\$5.36 trillion and NT\$0.85 trillion for central government and local governments, respectively.
 As of April 2018, the outstanding one-year-or-longer non-self-liquidating public debt is NT\$6.14 trillion, including NT\$5.39 trillion, NT\$0.60 trillion, NT\$0.15 trillion, and NT\$0.3 billion for central government, municipalities, counties, and townships, respectively.
 The figures account for 31.47%, 3.47%, 0.89%, and 0.002% of the average GDP for the preceding three fiscal years, which are below the ceilings of 40.6%, 7.65%, 1.63%, and 0.12% for central government, municipalities, counties, and townships, separately, as set out in the Public Debt Act.
-See Note 6.

-Orporate sector only includes the non-financial industrial data of TWSE-listed companies and OTC-listed companies.
+&lt;sup>31 Corporate sector only includes the non-financial industrial data of TWSE-listed companies and OTC-listed companies.
 Throughout this section, figures for listed companies are consolidated financial data; prior to 2011, the data are on the basis of generally accepted accounting principles in the Republic of China (Taiwan) (ROC GAAP), while from 2012, the data are on the basis of International Financial Reporting Standards as endorsed for use in Taiwan (TIFRSs).
-In light of changes in accounting treatment and presentation, readers should interpret these figures prudently when comparing statistics before and after IFRSs adoption. increasing profitability in the semiconductor, plastics, and shipping & transportation industries.
+In light of changes in accounting treatment and presentation, readers should interpret these figures prudently when comparing statistics before and after IFRSs adoption.

-Leverage ratios rose moderately for listed companies At the end of 2017, the average leverage ratio for TWSE-listed companies rose continually to 100.07%, while that for OTC-listed companies also increased moderately to 82.73% (Chart 2.24).
+Leverage ratios rose moderately for listed companies

+At the end of 2017, the average leverage ratio for TWSE-listed companies rose continually to 100.07%, while that for OTC-listed companies also increased moderately to 82.73% (Chart 2.24).
 Leverage ratios rose mainly because of an increase in listed companies' accounts payable and notes payable driven by expanding revenues and a rise in their borrowings from banks in response to their operational needs.

 Short-term debt servicing capacity for listed companies held at an adequate level

-Owing to a greater increase in current liabilities, the current ratio for TWSE-listed companies dropped to 151% at the end of 2017, but the interest coverage ratio elevated to 13.6 over the same period, indicating sound debt short-term servicing capacity.
+Owing to a greater increase in current liabilities, the current ratio for TWSE-listed companies dropped to 151% at the end of 2017, but the interest coverage ratio elevated to 13.6 over the same period, indicating sound short-term debt servicing capacity.
 Meanwhile, the current ratio and the interest coverage ratio for OTC-listed companies lifted to 179% and 12.88, respectively, demonstrating improved short-term debt servicing capacity (Chart 2.25 and 2.26).
-For listed companies as a whole, short-term debt servicing capacity remained at an adequate level in 2017, underpinned by the fact that Chart 2.25 Current ratios in corporate sector
+For listed companies as a whole, short-term debt servicing capacity remained at an adequate level in 2017, underpinned by the fact that their current assets were sufficiently able to meet short-term obligations along with a strong capacity to meet their interest obligations from operating earnings.

+Chart 2.25 Current ratios in corporate sector